Uganda Internet Exchange Point: Motivation

-In 2019, the Ugandan government proposed establishing a government-run internet exchange point and increased regulation of private IXPs in Uganda, with the intention of replacing or tightly regulating private providers who offer the service.
+In 2019, the Ugandan government proposed establishing a government-run Internet exchange point and increased regulation of private IXPs in Uganda, with the intention of replacing or tightly regulating private providers who offer the service.
 These proposed measures would primarily effect the business of the UIXP, as the only known IXP in Uganda.
 This proposal was met with criticism as a perceived attempt to regulate and censor Ugandan access to the internet after similar prior government actions, including levies on social media and blackouts of Facebook.

 Peering infrastructure

-The UIXP operates a layer 2 peering infrastructure that is accessible from two locations within the greater Kampala area.
+The UIXP operates a layer 2 peering infrastructure that is accessible from two interconnected locations within the greater Kampala area.
 The UIXP supports both bilateral and multilateral peering via IPv4 and IPv6.
-In 2021 the UIXP expanded into the Raxio carrier neutral data center located in the Kampala Industrial and Business Park.
+In 2021 the UIXP expanded its peering LAN into the Raxio carrier neutral data center located in the Kampala Industrial and Business Park.